vverbani/img-organizer/README.md

 1. [Docker](https://www.docker.com/)
 2. Make sure to add the folder path where your images exist in the following variable: `INPUT_FOLDER_PATH`
 3. Make sure to add the folder path to where you want your automated images to end up in with the following variable: `OUTPUT_FOLDER_PATH`
+4. Make sure to add the folder path to where you want your sorted media to end up in with the following variable: `OTHER_FOLDER_NAME`

 ## Usage